A village primary school is celebrating some good news after receiving a windfall from Tamworth Co-op’s Community Dividend Fund.

 Customers at the co-operative society’s Kingsbury branch raised £500 by donating their ‘divis’ to Kingsbury Primary School for an improvement that would benefit pupils.

-Head Karen Hanson said the award came as a ‘complete surprise’ as she had no idea the school had been nominated for funding from the scheme.
+Head Karen Hanson said the award came as a ‘complete surprise’ as she had no idea the school had been chosen for funding from the scheme.

 “It was such a lovely call to receive and very exciting.
 We’re really grateful to the shoppers and the Tamworth Co-op for their generosity.
 Our playground needs upgrading, so we may spend the money on doing that and also buying some more outdoor equipment.